The Cebuano Language

 The Cebuano word "ayo-ayo" literally means "take care" or "be safe" or "be good" in English.
 So when you hear a Cebuano say "ayo-ayo", that means the person wants the other to take care of himself or herself.
 It means that the person wishes the other well.

 Let us say you are leaving and saying goodbye to a Cebuano friend.
 Your friend may say these words to you, "Ayo-ayo na lang sa imong biyahe ha."
 In English, this translates to "Have a safe journey."

-Ayo-ayo is synonymous to the word "amping", another Cebuano word which means "take care" or "be safe".
+Ayo-ayo is synonymous with the word "amping", another Cebuano word that means "take care" or "be safe".

 © 2010 rohankiss